johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 ![screenshot of the image section of schema file](screenshot-azure-yml-image.png)

+RAISE A GITHUB ISSUE

 We'll find another way to pass this value to `azd` later on.

+Incidentally, we're using an approach whereby the image is built and pushed to the registry independently of `azd`.
+You could equally use `azd` to build and push the image.
+But we're not doing that here.

 ## Bicep modifications